MOACChain/MOAC-DOCS/README.rst

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
+- Issue Tracker: github.com/MOACChain/MOAC-DOCS/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/MOACChain/MOAC-DOCS

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: info@moac.io

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the MIT license.